galakhov/tg-channelposts-aggregator/README.md

 The Webhook name is not important, but the Webhook URL is crucial and is explained in detail in the next section.

-#### What Webhook URLs are allowed by the Drone.io's API?
+#### What Webhook URLs are valid to use with the Drone.io's API?

 To process an external call we use the built-in [Drone.io's REST API endpoint](https://docs.drone.io/api/overview/), which receives GET, POST, DELETE and other external requests.

-Accessing this endpoint, you can, for instance, view the list of the recent deployments (the deployments in the Drone CI/CD platform are called _builds_) in your repository by sending the following **GET** request using _curl_ or just by opening this page in your browser:
+Accessing the endpoint, you can, for instance, view the list of the recent deployments (the deployments in the Drone CI/CD platform are called _builds_) in one of your repositories by sending the following **GET** request using _curl_ or just by opening this page in your browser:

 ```bash
 http://YOUR_IP_OR_DNS:PORT/api/repos/{github-owner}/{repo-name}/builds